 WHERE YOU CAN JOIN US

-To make the most of the opportunities Marine has to offer, you’ll need to have great technical skills along with the drive and aspiration to develop your career.
-Our graduates will have the opportunity to use their knowledge from either their engineering or business degrees to help us deliver our world class programmes, develop new technologies and offer end to end solutions for our vast range of customers.
+To make the most of the opportunities Babcock has to offer, you’ll need to have great technical skills, along with the drive and aspiration to develop your career.
+Our graduates will have the opportunity to use and apply their knowledge and skills, gained from either engineering or business degrees, to help us deliver our world-class programmes, develop new technologies and offer innovative solutions for our customers.

 WHAT YOU’LL BE DOING

 The activities in this area are many and varied.
-You might be helping us design the next generation of frigates or other types of floating vessel.
-Equally, you might be helping us convert an oil tanker or investigating the finer points of resistance, propulsion and access.
+You might be helping us design a variety of cutting-edge floating vessels and structures, or investigating the finer points of resistance, propulsion and access.
 What’s certain is that you’ll work with – and learn from – some of the most respected naval architects in the world.

 You’ll learn how to analyse and design various aspects of floating vessels and structures (including hull form, arrangement, stability, structures, resistance, propulsion and access).
 In the process you’ll make a real contribution to projects too.
 Previous graduates here have worked on everything from naval ships and submarines to small boats and offshore platforms.
-They have helped us design offshore renewable devices, developed unmanned surface vessel support solutions and even been involved in next generation submarine pre-concept engineering.
+They have helped us develop unmanned surface vessel support solutions and even been involved in next generation submarine pre-concept engineering.

 WHAT YOU’LL GET OUT OF IT